-- 2. Prioritizing Issues.
+- 1. Collaboration.
+SAG meetings are intended to build trust and collaborative working relationships.
+Parties are encouraged to raise issues and voice concerns when they don't support specific initiatives discussed at the SAG, and also offer constructive approaches and solutions where possible.
+Discussions should focus on the merits of an issue, rather than assertions of prior litigation positions or future speculation of litigation positions. - 2.
+Prioritizing Issues.
 The SAG Facilitation Team will prioritize the issues to be addressed through the Portfolio Planning Process, with input from SAG participants. - 3.
 Productive Discussion.
 Participants in the SAG Portfolio Planning Process should avoid providing feedback to Program Administrators that is based on: - a.
-Assuming "bad" intent or inevitable opportunistic behavior. - b.
+Assuming "evil" intent or inevitable opportunistic behavior. - b.
 Attempting to address extreme or worse-case scenarios. - c.
 Creating opportunities to micro-manage Portfolio Administrators. - d.
 Seeking information for purposes of seeking future cost disallowances.